corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 {{< /note >}}

 {{< warning >}}
 Due to some node shell limitations, you must wrap the `start`, `end`, `period`, and `dateFormat` parameters within an object when you create them in the shell.
 For example, use `start : {value: "2020-06-01 05:45"}` instead of simply `start : "2020-06-01 05:45"`.
-These limitations will be address in a future release.
 {{< /warning >}}

 #### Output format